aasimtaif/bookingApp/README.md

 - Manage booking data: Administrators can view and handle booking details, including reservations and payment status.

 ## Technologies
-- Frontend: HTML, CSS, JavaScript
+- Frontend: React (for frontend UI)
-- Backend: Node.js, Express
+- Backend: Node.js, Express ,Prisma
 - Database: MongoDB
 - Authentication: JSON Web Tokens (JWT)
-- Other: React (for frontend UI), Redux (state management)
+- Other: Materail UI,SCSS

 ## Installation and Setup
 1. Clone the repository from [repository link].
-2. Install dependencies using `npm install` in the project root and client directories.
+2. Install dependencies using `npm install` in the project api , admin and client directories.
 3. Set up the database and configure the connection in the backend.
 4. Start the server and client using `npm start` in the respective directories.